 The top car park is a small open quarry area 10.2kms from the start just where the road flattens out.
-If you see a white gate and a map of the Snug Tiers then you've gone too far.
+If you see a white gate you've gone too far.

 Other than extending your trip by starting at one of the lower car parks, there are also some other cycling and walking options you can consider up on Snug Tiers.